Zenobe Main Logo

 6 November 2024

-Motor Transport Decarbonisation Summit brings the commercial vehicles and truck sector together with industry stakeholders setting the course to net zero.
-As the shift gathers pace, Head of Fleet Ian Dennis, considers whether it’s time to think of electric trucks as long-term assets with an operational fleet.
+As the shift towards net zero gathers pace, Head of Fleet Ian Dennis considers whether it’s time to think of electric trucks as long-term assets with an operational fleet.

 With electric HGV’s being a viable option for short and medium duty cycles, do we need to reconsider the truck funding model and challenge our perception of trucks and their life span?
 Truck leasing and contract hire has always considered the truck as a single entity.
 However, electric trucks are made up of two very distinct components – the chassis and the battery.
 By viewing them under this lens of being two separate entities we quickly start to see the evidence for reassessing the asset lifespan.